 Selling to the Government

 Algerian government institutions, including ministries, agencies, and local governments, buy foreign-made goods and services through competitive or restricted tenders.
-Although the law on public tenders does not require the state-owned companies to purchase goods and services through tenders, many do.
-For most security-related tenders, foreign bidders must deal directly with the client agency.
-Companies may also obtain tender requests and documents through local representatives or by contacting the private firm Algeria Tenders by calling +213 (0) 23 78 63 36/37/38 or by sending a fax to +213 (0) 23 78 63 39.
+Although the law on public tenders does not require state-owned companies to purchase goods and services through tenders, many do.
+For most security-related tenders, foreign bidders must deal directly with the procuring agency.
+Companies may also obtain tender requests through one of two Algerian government websites: BAOSEM and BOMOP.

 Algeria has taken steps to improve the transparency of its contracting process.
 Most government contracts are awarded through a two-step tender process: technical bids are first reviewed to ensure compliance with tender requirements and to evaluate competing specifications, after which financial proposals are reviewed.
 Competitors are sometimes short-listed after the technical offers are opened, and sometimes companies are pre-qualified for large tenders, particularly in oil and gas development.

-Military and security-related contracts are usually tendered on a restricted basis wherein the Ministry of National Defense will ask pre-selected suppliers to bid on a request for a proposal.
-U.S. firms that would like to send information about their goods and services to the Algerian military should contact the U.S. Commercial Service in Algeria.
+Military and security-related contracts are usually tendered on a restricted basis, wherein the Ministry of National Defense will ask pre-selected suppliers to bid on a request for a proposal.
+U.S. firms that want to send information about their goods and services to the Algerian military should contact the U.S. Commercial Service in Algeria.

 U.S. companies should carefully adhere to all specific Algerian tender guidelines.
-Although Algeria is a member of the Arab League, there are no examples of U.S. firms that have been impacted by Algeria’s adherence to the Arab League’s boycott against Israel.
+Although Algeria is a member of the Arab League, there are no examples of U.S. firms impacted by Algeria’s adherence to the Arab League’s boycott against Israel.